-OM 550 Breathing Techniques and Oriental Exercise 2 quarter units/20 clock hours Prerequisite: None
+OM 550 Breathing Techniques and Oriental Exercise

 Students will learn awareness of energy pathways and flows by self-experience within one's own body through an introduction by the form of Qi Gong.
 Students will also be introduced to Shaolin style breathing exercise techniques that nourish energy.
 This course also introduces the Chinese system of movement and meditation which is performed to maintain good health and prolong longevity by promoting free flow of Qi through the body.
 There are 27 movements in all, combining motion with meditation and breathing exercises to nourish energy.